-Fundamentally the superstructure identified by the analysis is based on sector specialisation, and is in contrast to an observation from an earlier period at the turn of the new century.
-In an earlier study of the period from 2001/02 to 2004/05 [32], it is found that the key trends differentiating the globe's most productive regions are not sector employment change but a commonality among the growth of GDP, gross monthly earnings, and business R&D, as well as labour market growth.
-This change in the identified factors may indicate that leading regions have been in the process of repositioning themselves in the global value chain through sector specialisation, in response to the major shocks including the burst of the dotcom bubble in 2001 and the more recent Lehman shock in 2008.
+Fundamentally, the superstructure identified by the analysis is based on sector specialization, and is in contrast to an observation from an earlier period at the turn of the new century.
+In an earlier study of the period from 2001/02 to 2004/05 (Huggins and Izushi, 2013), it is found that the key trends differentiating the globe's most productive regions are not sector employment change but a commonality among the growth of GDP, gross monthly earnings, and business R&D, as well as labor market growth.
+This change in the identified factors may indicate that leading regions have been in the process of repositioning themselves in the global value chain through sector specialization in response to the major shocks, including the bursting of the dotcom bubble in 2001 and the economic crisis that emerged in 2007.

-Last, but not least, the factor analysis presented above does not indicate the insignificance of labour productivity growth as an indicator of knowledge-based growth.
-In Table 2, labour productivity is conspicuously not loaded on any of the three factors strongly.
-However, this means that labour productivity growth is not associated with any one of the three diverging sector employment changes alone, but it is to a great extent evenly associated with all three sector employment changes.
-Technical progress appears to have taken place at each of the sectors associated with the three factors, and by design the factor analysis identifies commonalities orthogonal to, or independent of, each other, resulting in labour productivity not being strongly loaded on any of the factors.
-In similar vein, the growth of private R&D expenditure is not loaded strongly on any of the three factors, although an analysis regressing labour productivity growth shows that it is closely associated with the growth of private R&D expenditure.
+Last, but not least, the factor analysis presented above does not indicate the insignificance of labor productivity growth as an indicator of knowledge-based growth.
+In Table 2, labor productivity is conspicuously not loaded on any of the three factors strongly.
+However, this means that labor productivity growth is not associated with any one of the three diverging waves alone, but it is to a great extent evenly associated with all waves.
+Technical progress appears to have taken place within each of the sectors associated with the three factors, and by design the factor analysis identifies commonalities orthogonal to, or independent of, each other, resulting in labor productivity not being strongly loaded on any of the factors.
+In a similar vein, the growth of private R&D expenditure is not loaded strongly on any of the three factors, although an analysis regressing labor productivity growth shows that it is closely associated with the growth of private R&D expenditure.